Introduction

 Designing for Active Learning

 An example of BIM in action is its capability for real-time visualisation and adjustments.
-Imagine a scenario where a university wants to implement 'flipped classrooms' where lectures are digital and in-class time is for group work.
-BIM allows quick assessment of space allocations and technology needs, ensuring that each classroom is configured to maximise its potential for interactive learning.
+Imagine a scenario where a university wants to implement "flipped classrooms" where lectures are delivered digitally and in-class time is reserved for group work.
+BIM allows a quick assessment of space allocations and technology needs, ensuring that each classroom is configured to maximise its potential for interactive learning.

 Supporting Collaboration